EberlyODL/phys010sjv11/various_forms_of_energy.md

 Very large objects or objects with very large speed can have tremendous amount of kinetic energy.
 More importantly, doubling the speed means that you quadruple the energy.
 This means that when you drive twice as fast, you will suffer much more than twice the damage in a collision!

-Atoms move all the time and each atom has a certain amount of kinetic energy --&gt; how much kinetic energy the atoms have relates to the different states of matter!
+Atoms move all the time and each atom has a certain amount of kinetic energy --> how much kinetic energy the atoms have relates to the different states of matter!